kulics/koral/book-en/basic-type.md

 # Basic Type
 We only need three simple basic types, we can do most of the work.

-## integer
+## Integer
 Since our current computer architecture is better at calculating integers, a separate integer type helps to increase the efficiency of the program.

-In this language, the default integer is the `i32` type, which is a 32-bit signed integer type data.
+In this language, the default integer is the `I32` type, which is a 32-bit signed integer type data.

 E.g:
 ```